-• Uniform: FCSL's specification model is based on two basic constructions: state-transition systems (STSs) and partial commutative monoids (PCMs).
-The former describe concurrent protocols and thread interference, whereas the latter provide a generic treatment of shared resources and thread contributions, making it possible to encode, in particular, the work stealing pattern.
-Later in this paper, we will demonstrate how these two components are sufficient to specify a large spectrum of concurrent algorithms, data structures, and synchronization mechanisms, as well as to make the proofs of verification obligations to be uniform.

-- Expressive: FCSL's specification fragment is based on the propositional fragment of Calculus of Inductive Constructions (CIC) [Bertot and Castéran 2004].
+- Uniform: FCSL's specification model is based on two basic constructions: state-transition systems (STSs) and partial commutative monoids (PCMs).
+The former describe concurrent protocols and thread interference, whereas the latter provide a generic treatment of shared resources and thread contributions, making it possible to encode, in particular, the helping pattern.
+Later in this paper, we will demonstrate how these two components are sufficient to specify a large spectrum of concurrent algorithms, data structures, and synchronization mechanisms, as well as to make the proofs of verification obligations to be uniform. - Expressive: FCSL's specification fragment is based on the propositional fragment of Calculus of Inductive Constructions (CIC) [2].
 Therefore, FCSL can accommodate and compose arbitrary mathematical theories, e.g., PCMs, heaps, arrays, graphs, etc. - Realistic: FCSL's programming fragment features a complete toolset of modern programming abstractions, including user-defined algebraic datatypes, first-class functions and pattern matching.
 That is, any Coq program is also a valid FCSL program.
-The monadic nature of FCSL's embedding into Coq [Nanevski et al. 2006] makes it possible to encode a number of computational effects, e.g., thread spawning and general recursion.
-This makes programming in FCSL similar to programming in ML or Haskell. - Compositional: Once a library is verified in FCSL against a suitable spec, its code is not required to be re-examined ever again: all reasoning about the client code of that library can be conducted out of the specification.
-The approach is thus scalable: even though the proofs for libraries might be large, they are done just once. - Interactive: FCSL benefits from the infrastructure, provided by Coq's fragment for mechanized reasoning, enhanced by Ssreflect extension [Gonthier et al. 2009].
-While the verification process can't be fully automated (as full functional correctness of concurrent programs often requires stating specs in terms of higher-order predicates), the human prover nevertheless can take advantage of all of Coq's tools to discharge proof obligations. - Foundational: The soundness of FCSL as a logic has been proven in Coq with respect to a version of denotational semantics for concurrent programs in the spirit of Brookes [2007].
-Moreover, since FCSL program specs are encoded as Coq types, the soundness result scales to the entire language of Coq, not just a toy core calculus.
-This ensures the absence of bugs in the whole verification tool and, as a consequence, in any program, which is verified in it.
+The monadic nature of FCSL's embedding into Coq [38] makes it possible to encode a number of computational effects, e.g., thread spawning and general recursion.
+This makes programming in FCSL similar to programming in functional languages, such as ML or Haskell. - Compositional: Once a library is verified in FCSL against a suitable spec, its code is not required to be re-examined ever